HOT-Media/programming_foundations/small_problems/medium_2/medium_2_exercise_1.md

 str.split(/[!?.](?=\s+\p{Lu})/)
-=> ["Four score and seven years ago our fathers brought forth\non this continent a new nation, conceived in liberty, and\ndedicated to the proposition that all men are created\nequal", "\n\nNow we are engaged in a great civil war, testing whether\nthat nation, or any nation so conceived and so dedicated,\ncan long endure", " We are met on a great battlefield of that\nwar",
+=> ["Four score and seven years ago our fathers brought forth\non this continent a new nation, conceived in liberty, and\ndedicated to the proposition that all men are created\nequal", "\n\nNow we are engaged in   great civil war, testing whether\nthat nation, or any nation so conceived and so dedicated,\ncan long endure", " We are met on a great battlefield of that\nwar",
  " We have come to dedicate a portion of that field, as\na final resting place for those who here gave their lives\nthat that nation might live", " It is altogether fitting and\nproper that we should do this",